mskcc/ACCESS-Pipeline/README.md

 /resources/run_params/production.yaml
 /resources/run_params/production__collapsing.yaml
 ```
-And then update the paths to these variables.

 ### 5. Update your environment variables:
-If you are on LUNA, put the following lines at the end of your `~/access_pipeline_0.0.26/bin/activate` to get the required versions of any tools that will be called based on your environment variables:
 ```
-# PATH with LUNA-specific dependencies
-export PATH="$VIRTUAL_ENV/bin:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/etc:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/bin:/opt/common/CentOS_6-dev/bin/current:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/opt/common/CentOS_6-dev/nodejs/node-v6.10.1/bin/:$PATH"

 # Needed for Node to find shared libraries
+export LD_LIBRARY_PATH=/usr/lib64
-export LD_LIBRARY_PATH="/opt/common/CentOS_6/gcc/gcc-4.9.3/lib64:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/lib:$LD_LIBRARY_PATH"
+export LIBRARY_PATH=/usr/lib64

 # Location for Toil temporary intermediate files
-export TMPDIR=/scratch
+export TMPDIR=/dmp/analysis/SCRATCH
 ```

 Then you'll have to do the following to get that update to your PATH in your current shell:
 ```
-(access_pipeline_0.0.26) ~/ACCESS-Pipeline$ source ~/access_pipeline_0.0.26/bin/activate
+(access_pipeline_0.0.33_dmp) ~/ACCESS-Pipeline$ source ~/access_pipeline_0.0.33_dmp/bin/activate
 ```

-### 6. If on SGE, update environment variables
+### 6. If on SGE, update environment variables (optional)
-If you are using the SGE batch system, you will also need to set these variables for Toil:
+If you are using the SGE batch system, you will also need to set these variables for Toil.
+These variables are automatically set by the pipeline.
 ```
 export TOIL_GRIDENGINE_ARGS="-q <queue_name>"
 export TOIL_GRIDENGINE_PE="smp"